amitch2019/Search-Engine-Implementation/README.md

    - `htable(nbuckets)`: Initializes a hash table with a specified number of buckets, returning a list of empty lists.

 2. **Hash Function**:
    - `hashcode(o)`: Computes a hash code for integers and strings.
 For integers, it returns the integer value directly.
-For strings, it calculates the hash code using the formula `h = h*31 + ord(c)` for each character `c` in the string.
+For strings, it calculates the hash code using a custom formula.

 3. **Bucket Index Lookup**:
    - `bucket_indexof(table, key)`: Finds the index of a key within a specific bucket.